 - The caseload of the court

-When you are represented by the Strong Arm, you can be sure that we will take the necessary time and fight to get you all that you deserve.
+When the Strong Arm represents you, you can be sure that we will take the necessary time and fight to get you all that you deserve.

 If your case is not filed before the statute of limitations expires, you will permanently lose the opportunity to file it.
-This is why, if you plan on filing your case, we recommend doing so right away.
+This is why, if you plan on filing your case, we recommend doing so immediately.
 Do not wait.
-Unexpected hiccups or delays may slow the filing process and it is best not to risk losing your right to justice.
+Unexpected hiccups or delays may slow the filing process, and it is best not to risk losing your right to justice.

-We Offer Free Consultations to Tyler Accident Victims
+We Offer Free Consultations to Tyler Car Accident Victims

-If you have questions about your case, call us at (877) 239-4878.
+If you have questions about your case, call us.
 We offer free consultations and will review the facts of your case with you to help you determine how best to proceed.

 We work on a contingency basis, so if we do not win you a settlement or trial verdict, we do not get paid.
-We will put everything we have into your case to make sure you get the justice and compensation you deserve.
+We will put everything we have into your case to get the justice and compensation you deserve.
 Call in the Strong Arm today!